10 tools to elevate your home cocktail bar | CNN Underscored

 $70 at Crate & Barrel

-The stainless shaker from Elevated Craft has a built-in jigger, strainer, and is dishwasher-friendly (although we’d recommend hand-washing).
-“Not only is it user-friendly with screw-on components so you don’t have to worry about leakage but insulated so you won’t freeze your hands when shaking,” said Pardilla.
+The stainless shaker from Elevated Craft has a built-in jigger and strainer, and it’s dishwasher-friendly (although we’d recommend hand-washing).
+“Not only is it user-friendly with screw-on components so you don’t have to worry about leakage but insulated so you won’t freeze your hands when shaking,” says Pardilla.
 “Just make sure to shake the cocktail for only 10 seconds or so or you risk overshaking and diluting it.”

 Anchor Hocking Pint Mixing Glass